I'm Emily Reynolds.

 By stepping up out of the cycle of "me-first," by giving back charity instead of revenge--the protagonist in Big Red Lollipop ends the cycle of anger, and lifts everyone up.
 I can't praise this book enough.

 2) I Go with My Family to Grandma's,

 Just one more book introduced to me from the magical home library of my dear friend Christa.
 (As a side note, you can snoop on her beautiful block prints/hand-crafted cards here:

-I framed the cards she gave me as they are original artwork--for just four one dollar bills per hand-printed piece, people!
-And no, she has no idea I'm advertising her masterpieces...sorry, Christa, my dear--too beautiful not to share!)
+I framed the cards she gave me as they are original artwork--for just four dollars per hand-printed piece, people!
+And no, she has no idea I'm advertising her masterpieces...sorry, Christa, my dear--your artwork is too beautiful not to share!)

-Now where were we?
-Oh, yes!
-Back to the book!
+Now back to the book!
 The unique perspective of this gem directs a child to stop and ponder on family connections.
 By putting the reader in the position of watching several families travel their own respective routes to meet up with their cousins at their grandparents' home in New York City, children remember that family bonds have deep roots of love and heritage, and can carry on even though they branch out to start new generations and traditions of their own as they grow.
 Love binds and spreads.

 As a side note, I must mention the funny culmination of the gathering at the end of this story!
 (It's every father's worst nightmare--a huge family photo session replete with wailing babies, fleeing children, and grumpy uncles being forced to stand still waiting while a photographer captures the moment for all to emblazon on their memories!)

 So fun.
-But so painfully lifelike.
-(Or maybe that's just my family, as between my husband and me, we have fourteen siblings to be photographed, and a bajillion beautiful nieces and nephews!)
+But so painfully real.
+(Or maybe that's just my family, as between my husband and me, we have fourteen siblings, besides us, to be photographed, and a bajillion beautiful nieces and nephews!)